CISV International

-CISV International (Formerly Children's International Summer Villages) was founded in 1950 by Dr. Doris Twitchell Allen and aims to educate and inspire action for a more just and peaceful world.

-The organisation operates international educational programmes on an annual basis to bring together participants from member countries.
-CISV also operates in large cities and in smaller communities through its around 200 local Chapters in 69 countries.
+CISV International (formerly Children's International Summer Villages) is an international non-governmental organisation based in the United Kingdom that hosts camp-based programmes and events for children that aim to promote hands-on learning and intercultural friendships with a focus on peace education.
+Founded in 1950 in Cincinnati, Ohio, the organisation currently serves 69 countries across its 200 local chapters.

-CISV International is a UNESCO partner Non Governmental Organization (NGO), holds participatory status with the Council of Europe and is a candidate member of the European Youth Forum.
+CISV International is a UNESCO partner and a Non-Governmental Organization (NGO).
+It holds participatory status with the Council of Europe and is a candidate member of the European Youth Forum.

 History

 CISV was founded in 1950, after World War II, by Dr. Doris Twitchell Allen.
-Since then, the organisation has expanded into around 69 countries, and over 300,000 delegates have participated in more than seven thousand international CISV activities that delegates have made up over the course of these years.
+Since then, the organisation has expanded into around 69 countries, and over 300,000 delegates have participated in more than seven thousand international CISV activities since its founding.

-For Dr. Allen and the CISV organisation, children and youth were seen as the ideal starting point for peace education.
-Programmes were developed which offered young people opportunities to meet their peers from other countries and to form intercultural friendships and to learn about what life is really like where they come from.
-Local programmes give people the chance to learn about the cultures in their own communities and explore important themes related to peace and understanding.

-The first village was held in 1951 in Glendale, Ohio; commissioned for its 50th anniversary, the sculpture "How Alike I Am to You” was created in 2000 by Tim Werrell and stands on the property of the Harry Whiting Brown Community Center in Glendale, Ohio.
+The first village was held in 1951 in Glendale, Ohio; commissioned for its 50th anniversary, the sculpture "How Alike I Am to You” was created in 2000 by Tim Werrell and erected on the property of the Harry Whiting Brown Community Center in Glendale.